llgeek/Database-Implementation/Assignment_1/README.txt

 * Introduction
 	In this assignment, we implemented all the interfaces listed in the head file (storage_mgr.h).
 Our program passed all the test cases.
 We will use stdlib.h, stdio.h, string.h, math.h header files in storage_mgr.c file.
 We store the POSIX file descriptor in mgmgInfo in SM_FILEhANDLE structure.
-	Bellow we will introduce our design and implementation ideas for each functions.
+	Bellow we will introduce our design and implementation ideas for each function.

 * Design idea and implementations:
 1. initStorageManager: